Selindek/spring-data-jpa-acl/acl/README.md

 ## ACL rules

 You can build up your ACL rules using a few simple annotations.
 All of the following annotations have a String[] field where you can set a list of permissions.
 Permissions are represented by strings.
-The ACl uses the following default permissions: read update delete all
+The ACl uses the following default permissions: read, update, delete, all

-'all' permission provides all of the other permissions not only the ones listed here but any other permissions you use in your project.
+'all' permission provides all of the other permissions.
+Not only the ones listed here but any other permissions you use in your project.
 'read' permission is automatically provided if any other permission is present.
 (It's quite logical: If you have any kind of permission to an object i.e. you can 'do' something with that object then we can assume you can 'see' that object.)

 ### @AclSelf

 This annotation defines the permissions the users will gain on their own domain object.
 By default any user can read, update or delete her own domain-object but sometimes you want to limit their access.
-(Maybe you want to create special protocol for deletion, or you want to prevent modifying usernames or passwords )
+(Maybe you want to create special protocol for deletion, or you want to prevent modifying usernames or passwords using the default API)

 A simple example for a User domain class: